lukolszewski/metamcp/README.md

 ## 📄 License

 **AGPL-3.0**
 *Note: This project is a hard fork of the original MIT-licensed MetaMCP proxy.
-Due to the significant addition of Smart Mode, AI Embeddings, and Database Persistence, this fork is released under AGPL-3.0.*
+Due to the significant addition of Smart Mode, AI Embeddings, and Vector Database, this fork is released under AGPL-3.0.*